41rumble/whisper-audio-extractor/README.md

 - The application uses the "base" Whisper model by default, which balances accuracy and speed
 - Maximum upload size is set to 500MB
 - Temporary files are automatically cleaned up after processing
+- This application requires NumPy < 2.0.0 due to compatibility issues with PyTorch
+- If you encounter NumPy-related errors, run: `pip install numpy<2.0.0`

 ## License